Skip to main content

 How does Royalty Reporting handle multi-league sports apparel brands?

-Each league (NFL, MLB, NBA, NHL, MLS, WNBA) is a distinct licensor with its own rate card, statement format, and reporting cadence.
-A single sales transaction can post royalties to multiple licensors when applicable.
-The data model is multi-licensor-native.
+Each league (NFL, MLB, NBA, NHL, MLS, WNBA, NWSL) is a distinct licensor with its own rate card, statement format, and reporting cadence.
+A single sales transaction can post royalties to multiple licensors when applicable (a player jersey featuring a team mark + player likeness reports to both league + PA).
+The data model is multi-licensor-native — adding a new league relationship is configuration, not a workbook rebuild.

 Does the platform handle player royalties through PA agreements?

 Yes.
-NFLPA, MLBPA, NBPA, NHLPA, and MLSPA player royalties are modeled as separate licensors parallel to the league trademark license.
-Both reporting workflows are supported in one platform so finance teams keep the data consistent across both.
+NFLPA, MLBPA, NBPA, NHLPA, MLSPA, WNBPA, and NWSLPA player royalties are modeled as separate licensors parallel to the league trademark license.
+Both reporting workflows are supported in one platform so finance teams keep the data consistent across both, with cooperative-mark splits distributing royalty correctly across league + PA per the contractual split.

 How are stadium-retail and team-store channels handled?

 Channels are modeled at the customer level.
-Stadium-retail customers, team-store customers, and team-owned ecommerce all carry their own attribution and (where applicable) per-channel rate variations.
+Stadium-retail customers, team-store customers, team-owned ecommerce, and traditional wholesale all carry their own attribution and (where applicable) per-channel rate variations.
 Royalty calculations apply correctly regardless of where the sale originates.

 Built for your league portfolio.

-Show us the licensors you report to — NFL, MLB, NBA, NHL, MLS, plus player associations and cooperative marks — and we'll walk through how Royalty Reporting handles each.
+Show us the licensors you report to — NFL, MLB, NBA, NHL, MLS, plus player associations, retired-player rights holders, and cooperative marks — and we'll walk through how Royalty Reporting handles each.